 Retail Lockboxes – Such a service is of use for businesses that get several payments but of lower value.

 Wholesale Lockboxes – As the name suggests, it is for companies that get comparatively fewer but high-value payments.

 Apart from these two types, banks can also customize their lockbox banking services based on customer needs.

 Following are the benefits of lockbox banking:

-- This service speeds up the Mail Float.
+- This service speeds up the Mail Float or collection float.
 It is the time that payment via check takes to travel from the payer to the payee.
 Often the payer takes advantage of the slow mail system and tries to delay the payment by saying that the check is on the way.
 But, with the lockbox facility, the payer can’t say so as the bank usually processes the payment on the same day.

-- It reduces the burden on the company of going through the mails, accepting, and receiving payments.
+- It reduces the burden on the company of going through the mail, accepting, and receiving payments.